dadosdelaplace/docencia/R-datascience/README.md

 <br>

-🕸 You can check the course at <a href="https://javieralvarezliebana.es/docencia/R-datascience"></a>
+🕸 You can check the course at <https://javieralvarezliebana.es/docencia/R-datascience>

 <h2 align="left">Teaching materials</h2>